inspire-eu-validation/view-service/iso-19128/at43-getcapabilities-layer-simple-style.md

 * For each [Layer](#layer) element with no associated default style,

-  * Check if the applied style match with:
+  * Check if the applied style based on the geometry type match with:

     * Point: grey square, 6 pixels
     * Curve: black solid line, 1 pixel
     * Surface: black solid line, 1 pixel, grey fill